 Antibiotics are meant to treat infections caused by bacteria.
 They don't work on viruses like the common cold or flu.
 Taking unnecessary antibiotics for viral infections can lead to antibiotic resistance.

-The Remedy Rx: If your doctor diagnoses you with a virus, don't insist on being prescribed an antibiotic.
+The Rx: If your doctor diagnoses you with a virus, don't insist on being prescribed an antibiotic.
 You could do yourself more harm than good.